fncbook/fnc/matlab/setup.md

 ## Installation

-Download the latest release as a zip file and unpack somewhere on your computer.
+Download the [latest release](https://github.com/fncbook/FNC-matlab/releases/latest) and unpack somewhere on your computer.
 Add the `FNC-matlab` directory to your MATLAB path.
 By typing `addpath /path/to/FNC-matlab` at the MATLAB prompt, or by typing `pathtool` and using the GUI.
 The `pathtool` method allows you to save the path for all future MATLAB sessions.